dominikbenk/git-hooks/README.md

 - push-to-checkout

-This hook is called by git-receive-pack when it responds to git push and updates the links in its repository, and when push tries to update a branch that is currently checked and the receive.denyCurrentBranch configuration variable is set to updateInstead.
+This hook is called by git-receive-pack when it responds to *git push* and updates the links in its repository, and when push tries to update a branch that is currently checked and the *receive.denyCurrentBranch* configuration variable is set to *updateInstead*.

 - pre-auto-gc
 - post-rewrite